 Sharing of reliable data from accidents is still questionable when looking at the variety of industrial situations, materials involved and origins of data.
-More efforts should be devoted to investigate accidents according to a well defined and accepted form.
-Improvement of the relevant use of reliable data can only occur if the collection of data is carried out using validated data collection form and a framework for inclusion of data.
+More efforts should be devoted to investigate accidents according to a well defined and accepted structure.
+Improvement of the use of reliable data can only occur if high quality data are included in the databases.
 It is the task of ESReDA "Accident Analysis" working group to develop actions in this area.
 We would be very pleased to take into account any suggestion for this work and to have participation of new members.